SynCell: Contextualized Drug Synergy Prediction

 \subsection{Interpretation of Key Findings}

-The exceptional performance of SynCell in pharmacologically challenging scenarios, particularly DrugSingle (74.03\% AUROC) and DrugDouble (75.74\% AUROC), represents a significant advancement in predicting synergy for novel compounds.
-This capability can be attributed to the effective utilization of protein-protein interaction networks as biological priors that encode functional relationships between drug targets.
-When drug-specific information is limited or completely absent, our model leverages the relational structure among proteins to infer potential mechanistic relationships, enabling informed predictions for novel chemical entities.

-The edge sampling study reveals remarkable robustness to sparse positive edge connectivity.
-Surprisingly, in the DrugDouble scenario, performance with only 20\% of positive edges (75.95\% AUROC) even slightly exceeded the full model (75.74\%), suggesting that our framework effectively focuses on the most informative positive interactions.
-This finding has practical implications for real-world applications where complete positive edge information may be unavailable.
+SynCell achieves robust performance in pharmacologically challenging scenarios, particularly DrugSingle (64.60\% AUROC) and DrugDouble (60.17\% AUROC), representing a substantial advancement in predicting synergy for novel compounds under zero-shot conditions.
+This capability stems from our framework's effective utilization of protein-protein interaction networks as biological priors that encode functional relationships between drug targets, addressing the critical need for therapies in data-sparse contexts \cite{humphrey2011challenges, huang2024txgnn}.
+When drug-specific information is limited or absent, SynCell leverages the relational structure among proteins to infer mechanistic relationships, enabling informed predictions for novel chemical entities.
+The edge sampling study demonstrates remarkable robustness to sparse positive edge connectivity.
+In the DrugDouble scenario, performance with only 20\% of positive edges (60.95\% AUROC) slightly exceeded the full model (60.17\% AUROC), indicating that our framework effectively identifies and utilizes the most informative positive interactions.
+This finding has important practical implications for real-world applications where complete positive edge information may be unavailable or costly to obtain, as the model maintains strong performance even with substantially reduced edge information.
+The varying sensitivity to edge removal across evaluation strategies provides important insights.
+The Random split showed the greatest performance degradation with edge removal, likely because complete graph information offers incremental benefits when abundant training examples are available.
+In contrast, the DrugDouble scenario maintained robust performance even with substantial edge removal, suggesting that the essential biological priors for novel drug prediction are encoded within a core subset of protein interactions.

-The edge sampling study provides crucial insights into the model's reliance on positive edge density.
-Contrary to expectations, significant edge sparsification (up to 60\% reduction in positive edges) resulted in relatively modest performance degradation, particularly in pharmacologically challenging scenarios.
-This robustness suggests that: (1) the model effectively identifies and utilizes the most critical positive relationships; (2) redundant positive edges may introduce noise that careful sparsification can mitigate; and (3) the framework's message passing mechanism efficiently propagates information through sparse but informative pathways.

-The varying sensitivity across evaluation strategies is particularly instructive.
-The Random split showed the greatest sensitivity to edge sampling, likely because complete positive edge information provides incremental benefits when abundant training examples are available.
-In contrast, the DrugDouble scenario maintained strong performance even with substantial edge sparsification, indicating that the essential biological priors for novel drug prediction are captured by a core subset of positive edges.